zer0Kerbal/ColonialTransporter/readme.md

 * Parts
   * Colonial Transporter
     * Capsule - A 50-person, 7 meter capsule designed for the colonization of any planetary body.
-Accomodates an 8-person crew plus 42 passengers with a PICA-X heatshield built in for atmospheric returns and enough monopropellant on board for a fully-powered soft landing when equipped with UltraDraco engines.
+Accommodates  an 8-person crew plus 42 passengers with a PICA-X heatshield built in for atmospheric returns and enough monopropellant on board for a fully-powered soft landing when equipped with UltraDraco engines.
     * Labratory - 7-meter self-contained laboratory, greenhouse and fuel extraction/refinery facility with top decoupler, batteries, monopropellant and a light ablative heat shield.
     * Chute - Large parachute designed to be attached to Colonial Transport spacecraft for emergency and atmospheric planetary soft landings.
     * Docking Interstage - 7-meter decoupler and dock